thiagofernandes101/Courses-Kubernetes-Annotations/Kubernets.md

 When the application changes dues to an image change or a configuration change, Kubernetes replaces the old running containers with updated ones.
 However, just redeploying all replicas at once can lead to problems with the application, such as:

 1. Leaving the application with too few running replicas.
-2. Creating too many replicas and leading to an overcommitment of resources.
+2. Creating too many replicas and leading to an over commitment of resources.
 3. Rendering the application unavailable if new version is faulty.

 To avoid this issues, Kubernetes defines two strategies: